 However, if you are happy with your purchase, Congratulations.
 The purchase agreement will be firm after 10 days and your first deposit cheque will be cashed out.
 Don’t worry.
 All the deposit money remain in the trust account of the Builder’s lawyer.
 All other deposit cheques will be cashed out as per dated and you will receive the receipt of the deposit in mail.
 Always make sure you have enough funds in the account for the deposit cheques.
 A NSF (Non-Sufficient Funds) will cost you a penalty (approx. $200).

 When the construction of the Project is well underway, The Décor center will setup a meeting with you to select your favorite Upgrades, Colors and finishes.
 You will also have a chance to choose the location of your cable and Phone-line outlets.
 The options can vary from builder to builder.

 Once your suite is ready to move-in, the builder will contact you.
 This is called the Occupancy Date or Interim closing.
 At this stage, You can move in to your suite, but the building is not completely finished.
 You will meet your lawyer also to sign some documents and pay the Occupancy Fee.
 Keep in mind that you do not own your suite till the final closing.
 You do not pay the mortgage or taxes until the final closing.
-We will always be there to answer any questions that you may have.

 At Final closing, you will meet your lawyer to sign all the necessary documents and pay Taxes and other fees.
 At this time, you will own the property and Mortgage payments will commence.